Antonio Rotolo: Deputy of Provenzano

-After the arrest of Bernardo Provenzano on April 11, 2006, the pizzini (small slips of paper used to communicate with other mafiosi to avoid phone conversations) found at his hideout indicated that Provenzano's joint deputies in Palermo were Salvatore Lo Piccolo and Antonino Rotolo.
+After the arrest of Bernardo Provenzano on 11 April 2006, the pizzini (small slips of paper used to communicate with other mafiosi to avoid phone conversations) found at his hideout indicated that Provenzano's joint deputies in Palermo were Salvatore Lo Piccolo and Antonino Rotolo.
 In a message referring to an important decision for Cosa Nostra, Provenzano told Rotolo: "It's up to you, me and Lo Piccolo to decide this thing."

 Rotolo was involved in the Sicilian regional election of May 2006, supporting the Union of Christian and Centre Democrats (Unione dei Democratici Cristiani e di Centro, UDC), the party of the incumbent president of the autonomous region of Sicily, Salvatore Cuffaro.
 "We are ninety-nine per cent oriented towards the UDC", he was overheard saying.
 Cuffaro won the election, defeating Rita Borsellino, the sister of judge Paolo Borsellino who was killed by the Mafia in 1992.

 Operation Gotha

-Rotolo was arrested again on June 20, 2006, two months after the arrest of Bernardo Provenzano.
+Rotolo was arrested again on 20 June 2006, two months after the arrest of Bernardo Provenzano.
 The authorities issued 52 arrest warrants against the top echelon of Cosa Nostra in the city of Palermo (Operation Gotha).
 Among the other arrestees were Rotolo's right-hand men Antonino Cinà (who had been the personal physician of Salvatore Riina and Provenzano) and the builder Francesco Bonura.
 The raids arose from reading Provenzano's notes in the light of evidence from the eavesdropping operation.

 The surveillance operation showed that Rotolo had built a kind of federation within the Mafia, comprising 13 families grouped in four clans.
 The city of Palermo was ruled by a triumvirate of bosses headed by Rotolo, Cinà and Bonura, comprising 13 families that were grouped into 4 clans, thus replacing Palermo's Mafia Commission.

 Rotolo was under house arrest, obtained thanks to pills his doctors had given him to raise his blood pressure and enable him to feign illness.
-In this way, Rotolo was free to run his business, extracting protection money from Chinese shopkeepers in Palermo and persuading the owner of the Migliore chain to pay up and even joining an anti-racket association.
+In this way, Rotolo was free to run his business, extracting protection money from Chinese shopkeepers in Palermo and persuading the owner of the Migliore chain to pay up and even join an anti-racket association.
 He used to meet with his fellow mafiosi in a cabin close to his luxurious suburban villa, along Viale Michelangelo.
 A football was placed at the door as a sign to the sentries when conferences began.
 Inside, there was a table, eight plastic chairs and anti-bugging devices which, the eavesdropped conversations revealed, Rotolo thought would make it impossible for police to listen in.
 However, the police had been able to install bugging devices and a video camera that revealed the Mafia dealings.